Oregon Workers' Compensation

 • Penalties: If Oregon’s Workers’ Compensation Division determines that you don’t have Workers’ Compensation insurance, then they can send you an order outlining your offense and your fines.
 The amount can equal twice the insurance premium you should’ve purchased, with a minimum of $1,000.
 If you continue to deny insurance to your employees, you can be fined up to $250 each additional day after the order was sent.

 • Exemptions: Some businesses may not be required to get insurance.
-This can apply to some contractors as well as family-owned companies.
+This can apply to some contractors as well as other companies.

 Coverage of Workers’ Compensation Insurance